laiszig/spring-academy-projects/README.md

 # 🌱 Spring Academy Learning Path 🚀

-Welcome to the **Spring Academy** repository! 🎉 This repo contains all the modules of the Spring Boot Academy Learning Path, designed to help you master Spring Boot step by step.
-Let’s dive in and start learning! 💻📚
+Welcome to the **Spring Academy** repository!
+This repo contains all the modules of the Spring Boot Academy Learning Path 💻📚

 ---